-- 2.4.2.
-Exceptions to this general policy, as provided by state and federal law, shall be as follows: - Officials and employees of The California State University who have been determined by the Associate Vice President for Enrollment to have a legitimate educational interest in the educational record; - Officials and employees of another education institution in which the student seeks or intends to enroll; - A court of law, pursuant to the receipt of a court order, process, or subpoena that specifically seeks access to the education records of a named student, and then only by consent of the Associate Vice President for Enrollment; - A health or safety emergency, and then only by consent of the Associate Vice President for Enrollment; - A research project within the university, and then only by consent of the Associate Vice President for Enrollment; - f) In connection with financial aid for which a student has applied or which a student has received: - g) Organizations conducting studies for, or on behalf of, the university, education agencies, or institutions for the purpose of developing, validating, or administering predictive tests, administering student aid programs, improving instruction, and for accreditation purposes; or - h) The Comptroller General of the United States, the Secretary or Assistant Secretary of the U.S. Department of Health and Human Services, the U.S. Commissioner of Education, the Director of the National Institute of Education, and state educational authorities.
+- a) Officials and employees of The California State University who have been determined by the Associate Vice President for Enrollment to have a legitimate educational interest in the educational record; - b) Officials and employees of another education institution in which the student seeks or intends to enroll; - c) A court of law, pursuant to the receipt of a court order, process, or subpoena that specifically seeks access to the education records of a named student, and then only by consent of the Associate Vice President for Enrollment; - d) A health or safety emergency, and then only by consent of the Associate Vice President for Enrollment; - e) A research project within the university, and then only by consent of the Associate Vice President for Enrollment; - f) In connection with financial aid for which a student has applied or which a student has received; - g) Organizations conducting studies for, or on behalf of, the university, education agencies, or institutions for the purpose of developing, validating, or administering predictive tests, administering student aid programs, improving instruction, and for accreditation purposes; or - h) The Comptroller General of the United States, the Secretary or Assistant Secretary of the U.S. Department of Health and Human Services, the U.S. Commissioner of Education, the Director of the National Institute of Education, and state educational authorities.